NatalioF22/DataFilter/README.md

    Follow the on-screen instructions to provide the required inputs, such as the file name and filtering options.

 3. **Test Filtering Options:**
     - Option 1 - Filter meteor data based on mass.
     - Option 2 - Filter meteor data based on year.

 4. **Verify Output:**
    The script will display or generate filtered meteor data based on your chosen criteria.
 Verify that the output aligns with your expectations.

 ## Status

 The current version of the project is functional and provides all the filtering options.
-However, the project is incomplete, therefore unit test needs to be added to ensure robustness and reliability.
+Unit tests and comments are added, the next commits are to ensure robustness and reliability.

-## To-Do

-- Implement unit tests to validate the functionality of the script.